Introduction

 From the team that brought you the fast series

-* 9.5x speedups for Image segmentation models with [sam-fast](https://pytorch.org/blog/accelerating-generative-ai)
+* 9.5x inference speedups for Image segmentation models with [sam-fast](https://pytorch.org/blog/accelerating-generative-ai)

-* 10x speedups for Language models with [gpt-fast](https://pytorch.org/blog/accelerating-generative-ai-2)
+* 10x inference speedups for Language models with [gpt-fast](https://pytorch.org/blog/accelerating-generative-ai-2)

-* 3x speedup for Diffusion models with [sd-fast](https://pytorch.org/blog/accelerating-generative-ai-3)
+* 3x inference speedup for Diffusion models with [sd-fast](https://pytorch.org/blog/accelerating-generative-ai-3)

-torchao just works with `torch.compile()` and `FSDP2` over most PyTorch models on Huggingface out of the box.
+`torchao` works out-of-the-box with `torch.compile()` and `FSDP2` across most Hugging Face PyTorch models

 ## Inference